DEV Community

 The following instructions should work on any system with distrobox available, but it's especially useful for Kalpa and other immutable operating systems.

-There's no official instructions for getting things going with distrobox, but thankfully it takes basically no effort.
+There's no official instructions for getting things going with distrobox, but thankfully it takes basically no extra effort.

 Installing Tailscale